liveahero-wiki/liveahero-wiki.github.io/guide/hero.md

 Hero that rank up will have their max level limit increased.

+Hero with initial rank of 1 or 2 can rank up to rank 4 while hero with initial rank of 3 or above can rank up to rank 6.

+At rank 3 the 3rd skill of the hero will be unlocked and become usable in battle.

 At rank 5 the hero will take on a different figure.

 Ranking up increases the basic ability value, and while on a specific hero rank, the skill will also be strengthened.